Trends and climate

 What are the requirements for companies regarding disclosure of potential violations of anti-corruption regulations?

 Section 108 of the Criminal Procedure Law imposes a general obligation on individuals and entities to report any suspected crimes or criminal activity.
 In practice, this is construed as a requirement to report criminal activity by a third party, not self-reporting.
-Section 108 does not specify any penalty for a failure to report.
+Section 108 does not specify any penalty for a failure to report, meaning that it lacks 'teeth'.
 Self-reporting is covered in separate provisions.

 Anti-money laundering legislation imposes various obligations on financial institutions that are designed to combat money laundering, including an obligation to report large or suspicious transactions.
 For example, a financial institution must report any large transactions to the Anti-money Laundering Monitoring and Analysis Centre.